By Veronica Boix-Mansilla

-How can we, as educators, respond to the demands of a more diverse, complex and dynamic world, nurturing among young people the habits of mind that matter through the use of powerful pedagogies and practical tools?
+How can we, as educators, respond to the demands of a more diverse, complex, and dynamic world, nurturing among young people the habits of mind that matter through the use of powerful pedagogies and practical tools?

-We have developed a competence-based framework to describe the capacities and dispositions that will best prepare students to develop their full human potential and participate in the construction of inclusive, equitable and sustainable societies.
+We have developed a competency-based framework to describe the capacities and dispositions that will best prepare students to develop their full human potential and participate in the construction of inclusive, equitable, and sustainable societies.
 This work draws on Project Zero’s long-standing research on “thinking routines” to offer concrete and accessible tools that you can use to nurture these dispositions across ages, contexts (classrooms, museums, community organizations) and curricular areas disciplines.

 These resources were developed in partnership with Project Zero at the Harvard Graduate School of Education and draws from both new and pre-existing research on thinking routines.